Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: Details of Baselines Used in This Paper

 \begin{itemize} \item \textbf{\sweagent.} \sweagent navigates the entire repository to identify the bug's location.
 To adapt this system to our benchmark, we modified the task description in the system prompt, specifying the objective as identifying suspicious files, while keeping the rest of the framework unchanged.

 \item \textbf{\autocoderover.} \autocoderover locates suspicious Python files based on the give GitHub issues through advanced code search techniques.
-We extended its functionality to support C/C++ projects, enabling it to perform code search within Linux kernel codebases.
+We extended its functionality to support C/C++ projects by replacing its parser with \textit{ctags}, enabling it to perform code search within Linux kernel codebases.
+Moreover, we also manually sampled and inspected the trajectories of the agent to ensure proper handling of C language features.

 \item \textbf{\agentless.} \agentless identifies the suspicious files based on a concise representation of the repository structure.
 Given the vast number of files in the Linux kernel, we partition the repository structure into manageable portions by folder and feed them to the LLM in multiple iterations. \end{itemize}